Meghan Duffy

-Meghan Anne Duffy is an American biologist and associate professor of ecology and evolutionary biology at the University of Michigan.
+Meghan Anne Duffy is an American biologist and the Susan S. Kilham Collegiate Professor of Ecology and Evolutionary Biology at the University of Michigan.
 She focuses on the causes and consequences of parasitism in natural populations of lake populations.
 In 2019, she created a task force to examine factors that influence the mental health and well-being of graduate students at the University of Michigan.

 Education

 Duffy earned a Bachelors Biological Sciences from Cornell University in 2000.
 She completed her graduate studies at Kellogg Biological Station and Michigan State University.
-She was awarded a PhD in Zoology and Ecology, Evolutionary Biology and Behavior in 2006.
+In 2006, she was awarded a PhD in Zoology and from the Ecology, Evolution, and Behavior (EEB) Program.

 Career and research

 In 2006, she was appointed an National Science Foundation (NSF) postdoctoral research fellow at the University of Wisconsin.
 In 2008 she joined Georgia Tech as an assistant professor.
 She worked on the parasites that feed on small freshwater crustaceans (Daphnia), using them as a "model system for understanding host-parasite interactions in general".
 She found that ecological context was important when gauging epidemic size, and that when some parasites are "battling an epidemic of a deadly parasite, less resistance can sometimes be better than more".
 In 2012 she won the Presidential Early Career Award for Scientists and Engineers, which was presented to her by Barack Obama.

 Duffy joined University of Michigan in 2012.
 Her research concentrates on rapid evolutionary responses in novel host-parasite associations.
 She is currently researching the influences of food webs and eco-evolutionary dynamics on host-parasite interactions and multi-host, multi-parasite interactions.
 Duffy is concerned about cuts to basic research funding.